MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 Description | Details
 ----------- | -------
-Topic | Artificial intelligence clustering of cases based on language understanding applied to case titles.
+Topic | Artificial intelligence clustering of support cases based on language understanding applied to case titles.
 Rate | The percentage of engaged sessions for the topic that are escalated.
 An escalated session is an engaged session that is escalated to a human agent.
 Impact | The topic's escalation rate impact score.
 The escalation rate impact score is the overall escalation rate including the topic minus the overall escalation rate excluding the topic.